-With the consent of the SICAV and the regulatory authority, the management company has the option of delegating to qualified third parties some or all of its responsibilities.
-For example, so long as it retains supervision, implements appropriate controls and procedures, and updates the prospectus in advance, the management company can appoint one or more investment managers to handle the day-to-day management of sub-fund assets, or to provide investment information, recommendations and research concerning prospective and existing investments.
+With the consent of the SICAV and the regulatory authority, the Management Company has the option of delegating to qualified third parties some or all of its responsibilities.

-The management company must require any delegated entity to comply with the provisions of the prospectus, articles of incorporation and other applicable provisions.
-Also, regardless of the nature and extent of its delegations, the management company remains fully liable for the actions of its delegates.
+For example, so long as it retains supervision, implements appropriate controls and procedures, and updates the prospectus in advance, the Management Company can appoint one or more investment managers to handle the day-to-day management of sub-fund assets, or to provide investment information, recommendations and research concerning prospective and existing investments.

-The management company can also appoint various service providers, including distributors, to market and distribute sub-fund shares in any jurisdiction where the shares are approved for sale.
+The Management Company must require any delegated entity to comply with the provisions of the prospectus, articles of incorporation and other applicable provisions.
+Also, regardless of the nature and extent of its delegations, the Management Company remains fully liable for the actions of its delegates.
+Where the Management Company has appointed one or more investment managers and/or investment advisors, such information appears for each sub- fund in "Sub-Fund Descriptions".

-The management company is entitled to receive a management company fee as indicated for each sub-fund in "Sub-Fund Descriptions".
-The management company may decide to waive some or all of its fee in order to reduce the impact on performance.
-These waivers may be applied to any sub-fund or share class, for any amount of time and to any extent, as determined by the management company.
+The Management Company can also appoint various service providers, including distributors, to market and distribute sub-fund shares in any jurisdiction where the shares are approved for sale.

-The investment managers, investment advisors and all service providers engaged by the management company have agreements to serve for an indefinite period and must provide periodic reports relating to their services.
-The management company may terminate any of these agreements immediately if it determines that a material breach of contract has occurred.
-Otherwise, a holder of any of these agreements can resign or be replaced by the management company upon 90 days' notice.
+The Management Company is entitled to receive a Management Company fee as indicated for each sub-fund in "Sub-Fund Descriptions".
+The Management Company may decide to waive some or all of its fee in order to reduce the impact on performance.
+These waivers may be applied to any sub-fund or share class, for any amount of time and to any extent, as determined by the Management Company.
+The investment managers, investment advisors and all service providers engaged by the Management Company have agreements to serve for an indefinite period and must provide periodic reports relating to their services.
+The Management Company may terminate any of these agreements immediately if it determines that a material breach of contract has occurred.
+Otherwise, a holder of any of these agreements can resign or be replaced by the Management Company upon 90 days' notice.